CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography: Introduction

-This work presents \method, the first automatic method for artery-vein segmentation in DSA using deep learning, establishing a new benchmark. \method~takes a 2D+t video sequence with variable length as input and produces 2D artery-vein segmentations as output.
+This work presents \method, the first automatic method for artery-vein segmentation in DSA using deep learning, establishing a new benchmark. \method{} takes a 2D+time video sequence with variable length as input and produces 2D artery-vein segmentations as output.
 We leverage U-Net for spatial vasculature representation and temporal modules to learn temporal cerebral contrast flow characteristics simultaneously.
-From a clinical perspective, we demonstrate the utility of deep learning in cerebral artery-vein segmentation. \method~may facilitate fast, accurate, and objective interpretation of cerebral vasculature in DSA, thus assisting endovascular interventions in clinical practice.
+On a multi-center clinical dataset, we demonstrate the utility of deep learning in cerebral artery-vein segmentation. \method{} may facilitate fast, accurate, and objective interpretation of cerebral vasculature in DSA, thus assisting endovascular interventions in clinical practice.

+The remainder of this paper is organized as follows: Section~\ref{sec:methods} describes the proposed artery-vein segmentation method and Section~\ref{sec:data} details the experimental dataset and annotation process.
+The extensive experiments and results are presented in Section~\ref{sec:exp_and_results}, and further discussed in Section~\ref{sec:discussion}.
+Finally, Section~\ref{sec:conclusion} summarizes the conclusions of this study.